Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 6

-Game 6 of the NHL Playoffs Second Round on Saturday will see the Dallas Stars and Seattle Kraken face off, beginning at 7:00 PM ET on ESPN, SportsNet, and TVAS.
-The Stars are ahead in the series 3-2.
-The Stars are listed with -165 moneyline odds against the Kraken (+140).
+Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena on Saturday, May 13 features the Dallas Stars and the Seattle Kraken squaring off at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars are up 3-2.
+The Stars are the favorite, with -165 moneyline odds, in this decisive matchup with the Kraken, who have +140 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!